foo-dogsquared/freebies-hunt-api/src/list.md

 ### A myriad of tools of various types to aid you into being productive. | clock | #ffa552
 - [A Soft Murmur](https://asoftmurmur.com/) | An ambient noise generator with a lot more sounds than rain.
 - [Calibre](https://calibre-ebook.com/) | An e-book library management tool.
+- [Habitica](https://habitica.com/) | A very cool app that gamifies your life.
+Turn your life around into an RPG, literally!
+(READ: not *that* RPG)
 - [LastPass](https://lastpass.com) | A cloud password manager.
 - [Notion](https://www.notion.so/) | Distraction-free app for taking notes in Markdown.
 - [Rainy Mood](http://www.rainymood.com/) | Lets you focus through the ambience (if you're the type who find rain to be relaxing).
+- [RescueTime](https://www.rescuetime.com/) | A time management software that tracks your activities and rating them whether you've been productive or not.
 - [StackEdit](https://stackedit.io) | **(Really, really recommending you to check this one out.)** A web-based Markdown editor that comes with a lot of integration options to sync your notes with (include GitHub).
 - [Trello](https://trello.com) | A project management tool mainly through arranging a list of cards.